Armenian nationality law: Residency permits

 Visa Department if one is residing in Armenia or to the consular services if one is residing abroad, and must be conferred by the President.
 The permit may be renewed for additional ten-year terms and allow holders to acquire a Special Armenian Passport.
 With these passports permit holders are no longer required to obtain entry visas for traveling to Armenia.
 While in Armenia, they enjoy the full protection of the Armenian law, as well as the rights and obligations of Armenian citizens, except for the right to vote and to run for office, enroll in political organizations.
 They are exempt from military service in the Armed Forces of Armenia and are not required to obtain work permits to engage in economic activities.

 Visa requirements

-In 2017, Armenian citizens had visa-free or visa on arrival access to 58 countries and territories, ranking the Armenian passport 78th in terms of travel freedom (tied with Beninese, Kyrgyzstani and Moroccan passports) according to the Henley visa restrictions index.
+As of January 2022, Armenian citizens had visa-free or visa on arrival access to 65 countries and territories, ranking the Armenian passport 78th in terms of travel freedom (tied with Beninese, Kyrgyz and Moroccan passports) according to the Henley visa restrictions index.